belowlab/drive/docs/source/faq.rst

 .. dropdown:: How was the test data generated?

       The simulated IBD segments used as input for DRIVE were generate using a similar procedure as described here in this paper Open-source by Tang et al: `Open-source benchmarking of IBD segment detection methods for biobank-scale cohorts <https://doi.org/10.1093/gigascience/giac111>`_.
 You can read a detailed description of how we generated the testing data under the section called :doc:`Simulating IBD Data: </installation/testing>`.

+.. dropdown:: How can I report any issues that I find with DRIVE?

+      To keep track of issues with DRIVE we ask that you open a github issue.
+We have provided a template that can be found at ".github/ISSUE_TEMPLATE" within the repository.
+We ask that you use this format because it helps us to understand your issue and to reproduce it.